local seo

 The human ingredients:

 Before writing a word, know what you’re writing for.
-Identify the primary search intent — are people looking for information, a comparison, a product, or a local service?
-Shape your content around that intent.
+Identify the primary search intent—are people looking for information, a comparison, a product, or a local service?

-The number one mistake in SEO content writing is optimizing for a search engine and forgetting there’s a human reading the result.
-Google has gotten very good at identifying content that serves users versus content that games the algorithm.
+The number one mistake: optimizing for a search engine and forgetting there’s a human reading the result.

 Practical guidelines:

 Most people don’t read web content top to bottom.
 They scan for the section that answers their specific question.
-Structure accordingly:

 Once the content is written, optimize it:

-The best way to earn backlinks is to create content worth linking to — comprehensive guides, original research, detailed how-to content, or resources that fill a genuine gap.
-Reaching out to other sites that cover related topics, guest posting, and getting listed in industry resources all contribute.
+The best way to earn backlinks is to create content worth linking to—comprehensive guides, original research, detailed how-to content, or resources that fill a genuine gap.

-Off-page SEO can’t substitute for quality content, but quality content without any promotion often underperforms its potential.
+Off-page SEO can’t substitute for quality content.
+But quality content without any promotion often underperforms its potential.

 Ideal length varies by topic and competition.
 For informational content targeting competitive keywords, 1,500–2,000 words is a reasonable target.
 For more specific or local topics, 800–1,200 words can be sufficient.